jgc128/DefVectors/README.md

 Options
 -------
 **-c** *file*

 Concepts file, default concepts.csv.
 A text file containing a set of input words (one word per line).
 The program will try to find semantic relations between these input words.
-For instance, if words “crocodile, alligator, house, and building” were given as input the program will try to return pairs “crocodile,alligator” and “house,building” among all possible combinations.
+For instance, if words 'crocodile, alligator, house, and building' were given as input the program will try to return pairs 'crocodile,alligator' and “house,building” among all possible combinations.
 **-d** *file*
 Definitions file, default definitions.csv.
 A text file containing a set of definitions for words specified in the concepts.csv file.
 If this file contains definitions for more words that given in concepts.csv the program will skip the words which do not appear in the concepts.csv.
 The sample-data directory contains files with "definitions" derived from the introduction of Wikipedia articles.
 Other texts may be used as definitions (traditional dictionary glosses, WordNet, etc.) if provided in the same format.
 **-s** *file*